snichols001/gh_DICOM_Use_Case/DICOMUseCase.md

 8. Are there updates that should be considered for the DICOM attribute, Confidentiality constraint on patient data (0040,3001) VR=LO, to support local confidentiality approaches that may be applied to transgender demographics changes?

-9. Should name to use be PT or LT VR?
+9. Should name to use be PN or LT VR?
 A patient, may want to be referred to as “Commander Bob”.

 10. In this Use Case, a single ADT message is created to communicate the patient name change.
 Is the order of the repeating elements in PID-5 significant?
 Should there be one ADT message or two (i.e. one message to communicate the new name, a second message to flag the old name as "NOUSE")?